pathminder/pathminder.github.io/_maneuvers/soul-drinking-strike.md

 summary: Make a melee attack, deal an additional 3d4 Intelligence, Wisdom, and Charisma damage.
 ---

-You channel the all-consuming void through your axe, brutally rending your victim’s soul.
+You channel the all-consuming void through your axe, brutally rending your victim's soul.
 Make a melee attack.
 If it hits, it deals weapon damage as normal, plus an additional 3d4 points of Intelligence, Wisdom, and Charisma damage.
 A successful Will save halves this damage.